acl-org/acl-2024/_pages/participants/visa.md

 [https://www.thaievisa.go.th/visa/tourist-visa](https://www.thaievisa.go.th/visa/tourist-visa)

 ## Invitation Letter
-If you would like to receive an invitation letter, please email [us](mailto:thepchai.supnithi@nectec.or.th).
+If you would like to receive an invitation letter, please fill all required fields in this [form](https://forms.gle/xxvfzi3Q4Py7cr9h6).

 ## Visa Exemption and Visa on Arrival